tarstutorials/vrsensorint/docs/_sources/content/m2/unity_vr.rst.txt

     The only caveat with using the XR toolkit is that you lose access to some headset-specific features.
 This is an acceptable compromise for this set of tutorials, which aims to teach the basics of Unity VR development for a wide variety of devices.
 If you instead wish to use headset-specific features in your project, you will have to learn how to use their proprietary packages instead.

-8. If you found that any of the previously listed packages were missing from your project, Click on the "+" button in the top left corner of the package manager.
+8. If you found that any of the previously listed packages were missing from your project, click on the "+" button in the top left corner of the package manager.
 This will present you with options to add a package to your project.

 #.
 Select the *Add package by name...* option.
 This will prompt you to input the name and version of the package you would like to add.